davinche/Jekyll-Build-Server/README.md

 My first Golang project.
 Inspired by [Hacking with Andrew and Brad - tip.golang.org](https://www.youtube.com/watch?v=1rZ-JorHJEY), this Go fileserver serves my site from two folders: "BUILD_A" and "BUILD_B".
-Git webhooks to trigger the update routine: it checks the hash of the latest commits to determine whether or not the site needs to be rebuilt.
+When I author a new post, Git webhooks is used to trigger the update routine.
+The routine checks for new commit hashes and rebuilds the site if new hashes were observed.

 It works like this: